DtxdF/AppJail/README.md

 *ip4.addr: IPv4 address to use.
 ```

-`appjail config` has many parameters to list here, but I think the above examples show the basics.
+`appjail-config` has many parameters to list here, but I think the above examples show the basics.
+Use `appjail-config help` and `appjail-config help [cmd]` to get more details.

 ## Initscripts